jonLicari/learning-vault/Bootloaders.md

-PAGING
+### PAGING

 Virtual memory management in the bootloader
 Load the kernel and other programs in their own virtual address space

-CHECKSUMS AND HAMMING DISTANCE
+### CHECKSUMS AND HAMMING DISTANCE

-Pairty only checks for single bit errors which, while they are the vast majority of error occurrences, do not identify 100% of error cases.
+Parity only checks for single bit errors which, while they are the vast majority of error occurrences, do not identify 100% of error cases.

 One solution is to parity check every byte as opposed to the entire message.
 This will increase your likelihood of detecting errors but will add a lot of overhead to your transmission.
 This may be an acceptable tradeoff.

-Overhead vs Chance of error detection
+#### Overhead vs Chance of error detection

-To detect burst errors, take a parity bit for a column of data ( if each byte is on a separate row, and each bit in the yte was in a column, the column of bit[0] of every row would be parity checked).
+To detect burst errors, take a parity bit for a column of data ( if each byte is on a separate row, and each bit in the the was in a column, the column of bit[0] of every row would be parity checked).

 A checksum can be any additional information sent with a message to refer if it has been sent correctly.
 One thing that can be done is to add the ascii values of each byte in the message together to generate a sum.
 For an 8-bit word the sum will be a few digits larger, so the MSB that overflow are wrapped to the beginning (LSB sIde) and added together.
 Then the sum of this number is inverted.
 This is how the Internet checksum works (except IP packets are 16-bits).

 One issue is that summation doesn’t detect extra/ removal of 0s, or ordering issues so it’s not perfect.

-STM32 CRC UNIT
+#### STM32 CRC UNIT

 STM32F0 programmable on 32-bits